segrelab/MiCoNE/README.md

 It supports the conversion of raw 16S sequence data or counts matrices into co-occurrence networks through multiple methods.
 Each process in the pipeline supports alternate tools for performing the same task, users can use the configuration file to change these values.

-## Usage
+## Usage (needs to be updated)

-The `MiCoNE` pipelines comes with an easy to use CLI.
+The `MiCoNE` pipelines comes with an easy-to-use CLI.
 To get a list of subcommands you can type:

 ```bash
 micone --help